-- Level 3Entry levelLevel 4Year 1 undergraduateLevel 5Year 2 undergraduateLevel 6Year 3 undergraduate/graduate (also year 4 and 5 for the MBChB)Level 7Postgraduate mastersLevel 8Postgraduate doctoral - C3.8 Modules may take any appropriate form for the delivery of learning including workbased/related learning, e-learning or blended learning in any combination.
+- Level 3Entry levelLevel 4Year 1 undergraduateLevel 5Year 2 undergraduateLevel 6Year 3 undergraduate/graduate (also year 4 for the MBChB)Level 7Postgraduate Masters (also year 5 for the MBChB)Level 8Postgraduate doctoral - C3.8 Modules may take any appropriate form for the delivery of learning including workbased/related learning, e-learning or blended learning in any combination.

-C3.9 Students may propose student initiated credits (SICs) in place of specific modules up to a maximum of 40 credits.
-SICs must enable the student to achieve any required learning outcomes and must be approved by the Chair of the appropriate assessment board through the development of a learning contract.
+C3.9 Students may propose Student Initiated Credits (SICs) in place of specific modules up to a maximum of 40 credits.
+SICs must enable the student to achieve any required learning outcomes and must be approved by the Chair of the appropriate Assessment Board through the development of a learning contract.